 Finally, it is important to know whether relationships on social media might substitute for those in a person’s offline life, a notion called network substitution.
 People have limited time for socialization.
-Knowing how much time and energy to invest in social media, or how much screen time is reasonable, is of great interest to the public, as well as researchers developing social media-based interventions.
+Knowing how much time and energy to invest in social media, or how much screen time is reasonable, is of great interest to the public,[22] as well as researchers developing social media-based interventions.[23]

 In this paper, we aimed to address two research questions.
-First, do individuals who frequently interact on Facebook engage in less in-person social contact than their less frequent counterparts?
+First, to what extent do veterans who socialize on Facebook also have in-person social contact?
 Second, is more social contact on Facebook (or conversely, in-person) associated with lower risk of screening positive for psychiatric disorders or suicidality in military veterans?
+We hypothesized that: 1) veterans using Facebook would not engage in less in-person social contact; and 2) both social contact on Facebook and in-person would be associated with lower risk of psychiatric symptoms.

 METHODS